Happy birthday to Carrie Brownstein, Gwyneth Paltrow, Lil Wayne, Avril Lavigne, and many other fascinating people.

 Questions, feedback, or story suggestions?
 Email: tips@medium.com

-Read without limits or ads, support great writers, and join a community that believes in the human storytelling with a membership .
+Read without limits or ads, support great writers, and join a community that believes in the power of human storytelling with a membership .

 Users who liked